Hands-On Learning

 Highwire Brand Studio is an innovative hands-on learning capstone focusing on developing branding strategies and tactics to address opportunities faced by real-world client companies.
 Each semester senior students from marketing, communication design and other university majors compete on disciplinary-diverse teams to develop the best overall recommendation for the client’s branding challenge.

 Clients partner with Highwire Brand Studio in order to tap the unique perspectives and experiences of Miami’s top students and commonly use student-developed strategies and tactics in their subsequent marketing and branding efforts.
-Recent clients have included P&G’s Pringles, Olay and Pantene brands, Nestlé’s Purina and Toll House brands, Speedway, Pepsi, Microban Europe, New Chapter Natural Vitamins, Kellogg's Poptarts, and The Nuxhall Foundation, and Hasbro.
-Deliverables for these projects included strategies and tactics for brand positioning, brand naming, brand design and visual elements, promotional programs, in-store merchandising and display materials, social media programs and product packaging.
+Recent clients have included P&G’s Pringles, Olay, and Pantene brands, Nestlé’s Purina and Toll House brands, Speedway, Pepsi, Microban Europe, New Chapter Natural Vitamins, Kellogg's Poptarts, The Nuxhall Foundation, and Hasbro.
+Deliverables for these projects included strategies and tactics for brand positioning, brand naming, brand design and visual elements, promotional programs, in-store merchandising, and display materials, social media programs, and product packaging.

 StrategyWorks